 The success of treatment is significantly dependent on the skill of the dentist.
-In 2001, Dr. Fisher graduated from Creighton University School of Dentistry after when she went to the renowned Dawson Academy to specialize in occlusion and smile restoration.
+In 2001, Dr. Fisher graduated from Creighton University School of Dentistry after she went to the renowned Dawson Academy to specialize in occlusion and smile restoration.
 Currently, she has over a decade and a half of Dental experience under her belt.
-These skill and experience guarantee the best treatment for all the patients who seek Dr. Fisher’s Aid.
-She is considered as one of leading experts in design and reconstruction particularly in full mouth reconstruction (Anti-aging) as well as Upper and lower veneers procedures.
+These skills and experience guarantee the best treatment for all the patients who seek Dr. Fisher’s Aid.
+She is considered one of the leading experts in design and reconstruction, particularly in full mouth reconstruction (Anti-aging) and Upper and lower veneers procedures.
 This has seen Dr. Fisher become an eight-time ‘Top dentist’ in Seattle by her peers.

 Top Quality Dental Staff

 Dr. Fisher has always worked under the principle that top quality personnel produces the finest and safest level of care.
-For the patients who are interested in the provision of exceptional dental care as well as organized, swift, and expert delivered treatment Dr. Fisher is your solution considering the quality of staff at the health facility.
+For the patients who are interested in the provision of exceptional dental care and organized, swift, and expert delivered treatment Dr. Fisher is your solution considering the quality of staff at the health facility.

 High Tech Dental Equipment

-Over the years of her practice, Dr. Fisher has managed to identify and contract the use of the best equipment in the dental medical field.
-For instance, each dental care room in the facility is fitted with a state of the art camera system with the ability to magnify teeth to up to 26 times.
+Over the years of her practice, Dr. Fisher has managed to identify and contract the use of the best equipment in the dental, medical field.
+For instance, each dental care room in the facility is fitted with a state of the art camera system to magnify teeth up to 26 times.
 This camera system is best used to conduct teeth reconstruction surgery as it aids the dentists in making the best out of the procedure.

-Additionally, the state-of-the-art dental kit not only aids Dr. Fisher to deliver the best treatment but also protect patients against the numerous diseases that are associated with TMJ correction procedures.
-For instance, our equipment sprays water and air on the dental drill immediately the dentist removes his or her foot from the pedal.
+Additionally, the state-of-the-art dental kit not only aids Dr. Fisher to deliver the best treatment and protect patients against the numerous diseases associated with TMJ correction procedures.
+For instance, our equipment sprays water and air on the dental drill immediately after the dentist removes their foot from the pedal.
 This consequently excludes the dangers of cross-contamination.